Practical-Haemostasis.com

 2. Cleavage at Arg320-Ile321 generates Meizothrombin [mIIa].
 Subsequent cleavage of Meizothrombin by FXa at Arg271-Thr272, generates Thrombin and F1+2.

-Prothrombin Fragment 1+2 [F1+2] is stable degradation product and its measurement in plasma can be used as a marker of Thrombin generation.
-Measurement of F1+2 has been used to diagnose Pre-thrombotic states and Thrombotic disorders and in addition to monitor the efficacy of treatment in these disorders.
+Prothrombin Fragment 1+2 [F1+2] is a stable degradation product and its measurement in plasma can be used as a marker of Thrombin generation.
+Measurement of F1+2 has been used to diagnose Pre-thrombotic states and Thrombotic disorders and in addition, to monitor the efficacy of treatment in these disorders.

 Methodology